 1963 - About 20,000 Tutsis are killed following an incursion by Tutsi rebels based in Burundi.
 Fighting between the two ethnic groups continues intermittently over the next three decades.

-1996-2003 - Rwanda's invasion of DR Congo marks the beginning of its lengthy involvement in the neighbouring country's civil war, first helping to oust President Mobutu and install Joseph Kabila, and later to oppose Kabila.
+1996-2003 - Rwanda's invasion of DR Congo marks the beginning of its lengthy involvement in the neighbouring country's two civil wars.

 2003 - Voters back a draft constitution which bans the incitement of ethnic hatred.
 Paul Kagame wins the first presidential elections since the 1994 genocide.